 Murti is famous for its serene ambiance and pictorial views.
-Even during the late 20th century, the area was heavily forested and infested with wildlife and dacoits due to which only few people would dare to cross the forest after darkness.
+Even during the late 20th century, the area was heavily forested and infested with wildlife and dacoits due to which only a few people would dare to cross the forest after dark.
 And the road from Murti crossing over Chapramari forests reaches National Highway at a junction that is still called "Khunia" crossing.
 As the year passed wildlife grew in this region whereas the dacoits slowly started to fade away.

 Today Murti is one of the most peaceful and arguably one of the best places to soak into the natural exuberance.
 The beauty of Murti lies in the knee-deep crystal clear water of the river Murti, dense forest, and wild animals.
 The popular Gorumara National Park is a few kilometers away from Murti.
 Due to its rich collection of flora and fauna, Gorumara is quite a popular national park among nature lovers.
 A lesser-known offbeat hill station of Dooars named Bindu can also be explored from Murti.
 It is the last hamlet of West Bengal nestled adjacent to the Indo-Bhutan Border.
 India's second oldest dam and its immense natural beauty are the major attractions visitors will get to see while exploring Bindu.